Appellate, Administrative and Trial Attorney

 Prior to joining the firm, Erica clerked at the Oregon Court of Appeals.

-In her free time, Erica enjoys spending time with her partner, Tyler, cat, Sebastian, and German Shepherd puppy, Leopold (not necessarily always in that order).
+In her free time, Erica enjoys spending time with her family and enjoying the food scene in Portland.

 How I Serve Clients